nasa-fornax/fornax-documentation/documentation/quick_start.md

 (get-an-account)=
 ## 1. Get an Account

-To create a Fornax Science Console and Community Forum account, complete the form at:
+To create a free Fornax Science Console and Community Forum account, complete the form at:

 {button}`Sign up for a Fornax account<https://signup.fornax.sciencecloud.nasa.gov>`